 Then the Spring came, and there were flowers and little birds all over the country.
 Only in the garden of the Selfish Giant it was still winter.
 The birds did not want to sing in it because there were no children, and the trees did not have any blossoms.
-The only people who were happy were the Snow and the Frost.
-"Spring has forgotten this garden," they cried, "so we will live here all the year round."
+Only the Snow and the Frost were happy.
+“Spring has forgotten this garden,” they cried, “so we will live here all the year round.”
 The Snow covered up the grass, and the Frost painted the trees white.
 Then they invited the North Wind to stay with them, and he came.
 He filled the garden with his loud, deep voice.
-"This is a wonderful place," he said, "we must invite the Hail!"
+“This is a wonderful place,” he said, “we must invite the Hail!”
 So the Hail came.
 Every day he ran round and round the garden as fast as he could.

 But the Spring and Summer did not come.
 In the Autumn, all gardens were full of fruit, but there was none in the Giant's garden.
 “He is too selfish,” the Autumn said.
 So it was always Winter there, and the North Wind, and the Hail, and the Frost, and the Snow danced happily among the trees.

 One morning the Giant was lying in bed when he heard some lovely music.
 It was so sweet!
 He thought that it was the most beautiful music in the world.
 “I believe the Spring has come at last,” said the Giant, and he jumped out of bed and looked out.